Bangkok·Temple Tours

 The Three-Tiered Roof: Reading the Language of Thai Architecture

-Three-tiered roof Thai architecture Grand Palace Bangkok
+Three-tiered Thai roof Grand Palace Bangkok — multi-tiered roof indicates sacred rank

 The multi-tiered roof is a visual language — the number of tiers indicates the sacred rank of each building, while the pointed Cho Fa finials represent the Garuda, royal symbol of the Thai king.